The History of Gecko Head Gear

 Told through a Q&A with Gecko founder and CEO, Jeff Sacree’

-Jeff is originally from Exmouth and has lived in Bude for 23 years.
+The history of Gecko starts with Jeff, who originally from Exmouth has now lived in Bude for 23 years.
 A keen swimmer, surfer and guitarist Jeff has become an integral part of the local community thanks to his involvement in the Bude Surf Veterans plus his dedication as a volunteer cetacean rescuer.
 Jeff is a family man with three grown-up sons, all of whom have followed in his surfing fin trails.

 Q: Jeff, what inspired you to set up Gecko Head Gear?